 Talk to your doctor before taking a proton pump inhibitor if:

-- You have been treated for a Clostridium difficile infection in the past.
-Proton pump inhibitors may increase the risk that your infection will return.
+- You have been treated for aClostridium difficile (C. diff.) infection in the past.
+PPIs may increase the risk that your infection returns.

+Do not use more than 1 antacid or acid reducer at a time, unless your doctor says it’s okay.
 Store all medicines up and away, out of reach and sight of young children.
-Keeping medicines in a cool, dry place will help prevent them from becoming less effective before their expiration dates.
-Do not store medicines in bathrooms or bathroom cabinets, which are often hot and humid.
+Keep medicines in a cool, dry place.
+This helps prevent them from becoming less effective before they expire.
+Do not store medicines in bathrooms, which often are hot and humid.

-These may be signs of a more serious problem.
+Tell your doctor if you have any of the following symptoms.
+They may be signs of a more serious problem.

-- Bloody or black stools
+- Bloody or black stools.

-- Bloody vomit
+- Bloody vomit.

-- Heartburn that has not improved after 2 weeks of treatment with OTC medicines
+- Heartburn that has not improved after 2 weeks of treatment with OTC medicines.

-- Trouble swallowing or pain when you swallow
+- Trouble swallowing or pain when you swallow.

-- Unintended weight loss
+- Unplanned weight loss.